-Author Marty Rubin once said that, “behind every mask there is a face, and behind that a story.”
-These stories allow us to see the world in a better light.
-The Whatcom Museum invites you to join us as we explore masks and the stories behind them.
+Author Marty Rubin once said that “behind every mask there is a face, and behind that a story.”
+The Whatcom Museum invites you to join us as we explore making masks and the stories behind them.

 “Masks have played an important role in many tribal traditions throughout the world.
-They’re used for so many things, from ceremonies to ensure a good harvest or successful hunts and fishing, to scaring away demons and curing illness.
-For some northernmost Native American tribes, masks hold sacred meaning and are used to convey ancient stories.” said Susanna Brooks, the Director of Learning Innovation at Whatcom Museum.
+They’re used for many things, from ceremonies to ensure a good harvest to curing illness.
+For some northernmost Native American tribes, masks hold sacred meaning and are used to convey ancient stories,” said Susanna Brooks, the Director of Learning Innovation at Whatcom Museum.

-There will also be mask-making activities demonstrating traditional Japanese Noh Theater Masks.
-Japanese Noh Theater has been performed since the 14th century and Noh Theater Masks are an important part of this type of theater—using masks to enhance the emotions that a character is supposed to be feeling.
-At this activity visitors will learn more about this history and make your own masks displaying their own emotions.
+There will also be activities demonstrating traditional Japanese Noh Theater Masks.
+Japanese Noh Theater has been performed since the 14th century.
+Noh Theater Masks are used to enhance the emotions that a character is feeling.

-Guests will have the chance to learn how museums acquire their collections, what kinds of objects are accepted (accessioned) into the collection, how a museum collection is exhibited, and more.
+Guests can learn how museums acquire their collections, what kinds of objects they accept (accessioned) into the collection, and more.
 If you’ve ever had any questions about how a museum operates, this is the presentation for you.

 With Halloween just around the corner, this is the perfect time to stop by and learn all about the history and art form behind masks.
 It’s an event that’s sure to entertain and teach people of all ages.

 Program descriptions and schedule of events:

 Noon-1pm: Children’s face painting inside the FIG Studio.

 2-4pm: Masking your Feelings with Metaphorical Masks